isomerpages/gb-assist/pages/solutionrepo/solution1150.md

 ### Description

 Access to intended in-situ work/inspection/repair locations onboard vessels are usually through the use of scaffolds or rope access operated manually.
 The process is time-consuming and is physically exhausting.
 The battery-powered rope ascender can help shipyard/workshop personnel ascend faster,  reduce physical strain on the body and take fewer rest breaks compared to the manual method.
 This would result in efficiency and productivity improvement.

-### Details of Solution
+### Packages Available

 N.A.